uboslinux/ubos-docs/sphinx/users/firstsite.rst

       > ubos-admin createsite

    This command will ask a number of questions.
 Once you have answered them, it will appear to think for a while and then set up your new app.
-Here is an example transcript:
+Here is an example transcript for beta8 (earlier betas asked questions in a different sequence):

    .. code-block:: none

       > sudo ubos-admin createsite
-      App to run: wordpress
-      Downloading packages...
+      ** First a few questions about the website that you are about to create:
       Hostname (or * for any): *
+      Site admin user id (e.g. admin): admin
+      Site admin user name (e.g. John Doe): admin
+      Site admin user password (e.g. s3cr3t):
+      Site admin user e-mail (e.g. foo@bar.com): root@localhost
+      ** Now a few questions about the app(s) you are going to deploy to this site:
+      First app to run (or leave empty when no more apps): wordpress Downloading packages...
       App wordpress suggests context path /blog
       Enter context path: /blog
       Any accessories for wordpress?
 Enter list:
-      Site admin user id (e.g. admin): admin
-      Site admin user name (e.g. John Doe): admin
-      Site admin user password (e.g. s3cr3t): .
-      Site admin user e-mail (e.g. foo@bar.com): root@localhost
+      Next app to run (or leave empty when no more apps):
+      Downloading packages...
+      Deploying...
+      Installed site sebbab46f26af24d677c955aabed8ae4e0186d4fc at http://*/

 #.
 Access your new app.
 You can reach it directly by visiting the correct URL as described above.
    If you leave out the trailing ``/blog/``, you will see the list of apps installed at this site.
-Currently that is only Wordpress at path ``/blog/``, but you might want to add more apps later.
+Currently that is only Wordpress at path ``/blog/``.
+If you had continued entering additional apps in response to the question "Next app to run", UBOS would have installed more apps.

 If you are curious what UBOS just did under the hood, please refer to :doc:`/developers/understanding/createsite`.